pluma/pred/README.md

 Returns `true` if the input is truthy (i.e. evaluates as boolean `true`).

+### allEqual(value):Boolean

+Returns `true` if the input is array-like and all of its items are equal, or if it is not array-like.

 ### isArray(value):Boolean

 Returns `true` if the given value is an `Array`.